powernet-project/powernet/home-hub/communications/philips_hue/README.md

 nohup python poll-hue-changes.py & exit
 ```

-### you may also leverage the virtualenv at the home_hub level as opposed to creating this separate one!
+### You may also leverage the virtualenv at the home_hub level as opposed to creating this separate one!